-Bicycle accidents can result in serious and sometimes fatal injuries.
-Lawsuits to recover damages for injuries in bicycle accidents with automobiles involve many of the same issues as any auto accident lawsuit.
-Liability for bike accident injuries often comes down to negligence -- whether the car driver's negligence caused the cyclist's injuries, and whether any negligence by the cyclist caused or contributed to the accident.
+Lawsuits to recover damages for injuries in bicycle accidents with motor vehicles involve many of the same issues as any auto accident lawsuit.
+Liability for bike accident injuries often comes down to who was at fault.
+Were either the cyclist or the motor vehicle driver negligent?
+After answering these questions, the court can come to a decision on who is entitled to what in a negligence suit.

 Bicycle Accident Liability Basics

-Cyclists and drivers are obligated to obey the rules of the road.
-These rules include traffic laws, as well as the duty to exercise ordinary care in regards to one's own safety and that of others on the roadways.
+Cyclists and motorists are obligated to obey the rules of the road.
+They must share the road with one another.
+Cyclists and motorists must abide by traffic laws.
+They must also exercise a duty to exercise ordinary care in regard to one's own highway safety and that of others on the roadways.
 Like other vehicle accident lawsuits, bicycle accident lawsuits are governed by state law, and often informed by state and local traffic laws.

 Negligence and Bicycle Accidents

-When a cyclist sues to recover damages for injuries suffered in an accident with an automobile, the outcome often depends on two questions:
+When a cyclist sues to recover damages for injuries suffered in a bicycle collision with a motor vehicle, the outcome often depends on a few questions:

 - Did negligence (or recklessness) on the part of the driver cause the accident and resulting injuries to the bicyclist?